When will the next Prime Minister be announced? How will the PM be chosen and will Truss win?

 When is the new Prime Minister announced?
-Who will be the next Prime Minister?
+Who is the next Prime Minister?
 How is the UK Prime Minister selected?

-The race to become the next leader of the Conservative Party, and the UK’s new prime minister, ended last Friday with the winner to be announced today.
+The race to become the next leader of the Conservative Party, and the UK’s new prime minister, ended last Friday with the winner announced on Monday 5 September.
 Here’s everything you need to know.

+[Update 06/09/22] It was announced that Liz Truss won the Tory leadership race on 5 September.
+Truss met the Queen at Balmoral the following Tuesday afternoon meaning she has now officially been appointed as the UK’s new prime minister.

 The Conservative Party have voted on their two remaining leadership candidates.